google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/sending-push-messages/index.markdown

 ---

 <p class="intro">
-  As an example, this section describes how to send a message using <a href="https://developer.android.com/google/gcm/index.html">Google Cloud Messaging (GCM)</a>, a service that handles all aspects of message queueing and delivery to client applications running.
-After that, we'll discuss other services that support push notifications.
+  Sending a push message requires server-side code.
+To get you started with push, this section describes how to send a message using <a href='https://developer.android.com/google/gcm/index.html'>Google Cloud Messaging (GCM)</a>, a service that handles all aspects of message queueing and delivery to client applications.
 </p>

 {% include shared/note.liquid list=page.notes.protocol %}